 Union Strikes Take A Toll On Ordinary French

-STEVE INSKEEP, host:
+STEVE INSKEEP, Host:

 It's MORNING EDITION from NPR News.
 Renee Montagne is away this week.
 I'm Steve Inskeep.
 Mary Louise Kelly is here.
 Good morning.

-MARY LOUISE KELLY, host:
+MARY LOUISE KELLY, Host:

 And we're going to start in France now, where for two weeks the country has been in chaos.
 Labor unions are facing off with the government over a pension overhaul.
 President Nicolas Sarkozy wants to raise the minimum retirement age from 60 to 62.
 The unions say no way and have fought back with strikes and demonstrations.
 But today the standoff showed some signs of easing, as Eleanor Beardsley reports.

 ELEANOR BEARDSLEY: The line of cars waiting to fill up at this downtown Paris gas station stretches all the way down the block.
 It's the same scene everywhere.
 And nearly a quarter of French pumps are dry after strikers blocked fuel depots and all 12 of the nation's oil refineries for nearly two weeks.
 Everyone at this station is fed up, but they disagree on who is to blame.
 Fifty-year-old Jean Dubois says it's Sarkozy's fault.

-Mr. JEAN DUBOIS: (Through translator) He promised he wouldn't raise the retirement age in his campaign.
+(Through translator) He promised he wouldn't raise the retirement age in his campaign.
 What he's doing is completely unpopular.
 This has all been very hard.
 We've been taken hostage by this whole thing.
 But I still support the strikers.

 BEARDSLEY: Sculptor and entrepreneur Olivier Gerval, who is riding a motorcycle to save gas, says the strikers are completely in the wrong.

 OLIVIER GERVAL: (Sculptor) Actually, I feel it's a really disgusting attitude of these people and I feel ashamed to be French sometime, you know?
 It's true.
 (French spoken)

 BEARDSLEY: Continuing on in French, Gerval says it's always the same thing with the strikers and their social movements.
 Every year they find a new reason to stop other people from working, he says.
 They are going to sink this country.

-France's second largest city of Marseille has been crippled by a port and garbage strike.
+BEARDSLEY: France's second largest city of Marseille has been crippled by a port and garbage strike.
 While dozens of tankers wait at sea, some 10,000 tons of trash have piled up in the streets.
 Speaking in a radio interview yesterday, French Finance Minister Christine Lagarde estimated that the refinery blockades and other actions were costing the French economy up to $500 million a day.
 But there's another kind of harm that's being done, she said.

-Isabelle Marechal manages a small locksmith business in Paris.
+BEARDSLEY: Isabelle Marechal manages a small locksmith business in Paris.
 She says she's losing time, money and clients the longer this all goes on.
 But she's not sure the unions are even protesting the retirement issue anymore.

-For NPR News, I'm Eleanor Beardsley in Paris.
+BEARDSLEY: For NPR News, I'm Eleanor Beardsley in Paris.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.